ELEVATE-Project/documents/src/docusaurus/docs/signing-up-as-a-mentor.md

 First-time users should create an account on MentorED.

+>:::info
+>You must have received a Secret Code from ShikshaLokam before signing up on MentorED.

 1. Install the MentorED application from Google Play or App Store.

 2. Open MentorED and select **Sign up**.